 Steps you can take

-You can request the credit reporting bodies to place a credit ban on your credit file via their website or by contacting them directly.
-If you intend to apply for a credit ban, please be aware that you will not be able to apply for credit while the ban is in place.
+- You can also request the agencies to place a credit ban or suspension on your credit file via their website or by contacting them directly.
+While a ban or suppression is in place it may be more difficult for you to apply for credit.
+For example, a credit provider may need to collect more personal information directly from you.

 The links below take you directly to where you can make the request: